nesoi-org/nesoi/docs/HANDS-ON.md

 // # : special character of NQL
 // ├ #and(.#) : AND Grouped Condition
 // ├ #or(.#)  : OR Grouped Condition
-// ├ #order   : Result ordering
+// ├ #sort   : Result sorting
 //
 // @ : bucket.vfield for a subquery
 //